Recipes#

 Note

-Changed in version 2.8.0: Any errors encountered when calling an on_breach
+Changed in version 2.8.0: Any errors encountered when calling an on_breach callback will be re-raised unless swallow_errors is set to True

-For specific rate limit decorated routes#
+For specific rate limit decorated routes

-New in version 2.6.0.
+Added in version 2.6.0.

-If the objective is to only customize rate limited error responses for certain
+If the objective is to only customize rate limited error responses for certain rate limited routes this can be achieved in a similar manner as above, through the on_breach parameter of the rate limit decorator.

-Following the example from above where the extension was initialized with an on_breach
+Following the example from above where the extension was initialized with an on_breach callback, the index route below declares it’s own on_breach callback which instead of rendering a template returns a json response (with a 200 status code):

 app = Limiter(